MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 5. To enable dynamic IP configuration and leverage DHCP for network controller management, click network adapter on the designer, and change the IPV4 address type to **Dynamic**.

-**Note**:
+> [!NOTE]
-- If you customize the template for high availability, ensure you deploy this on clustered nodes.
+> - If you customize the template for high availability, ensure you deploy this on clustered nodes.
-- While configuring your Network Controller and specifying FQDN as the REST name, don’t pre-create Host A record for your primary NC node in your DNS.
+> - While configuring your Network Controller and specifying FQDN as the REST name, don’t pre-create Host A record for your primary NC node in your DNS.
 This may impact Network Controller connectivity once primary NC node changes.
 This is applicable even if you are deploying the NC by using the SDN Express or VMM Express script.

 ## Deploy the network controller